Shopify/shopify-api-ruby/README.md

 For a private app, you'll need the API_KEY and the PASSWORD; otherwise, you'll need the API_KEY and SHARED_SECRET.

-   If you're not sure how to create a new application in the partner/store admin or if you're not sure how to generate the required credentials, you can [read the related Shopify docs](https://docs.shopify.com/api/guides/api-credentials) on the same.
+   If you're not sure how to create a new application in the partner admin, visit the [tutorial in our documentation](https://shopify.dev/tutorials/authenticate-a-public-app-with-oauth#generate-credentials-from-your-partner-dashboard).
+For the instructions on generating a private app, visit the [tutorial on generating private credentials](https://shopify.dev/tutorials/authenticate-a-private-app-with-shopify-admin#generate-credentials-from-the-shopify-admin)

 ### 2A) Private Apps